-There has been news in last few months that the entrance examinations like JEE and NEET will be conducted twice a year, in online mode, by a new examination body i.e. NTA (National Testing Agency).
+There has been news in last few months that the entrance examinations like JEE and NEET will be conducted twice a year from 2019, in online mode, by a new examination body i.e. NTA (National Testing Agency).
 Is it really happening?

-From which year NTA would start conducting IIT JEE and NEET, twice a year?
+From which year NTA will start conducting IIT JEE and NEET, twice a year?

 For IIT JEE aspirants : JEE Advanced is unlikely to come under NTA.
 So it will be either JEE Main or Common Engineering Test (if started) which would be conducted twice a year.